Circuit Mechanisms for Spatial Relation Generation in Diffusion Transformers: Detailed Method

 \subsubsection{Text Encoders}

-We experiment with two kinds of text encoders as conditioning of T2I model: (i) a pretrained T5 encoder and (ii) randomized embedding baselines (with and without positional encodings).
+In our main study, we experiment with two kinds of text encoders as conditioning of T2I model: (i) a pretrained T5 encoder and (ii) randomized embedding baselines (with and without positional encodings).
 All setups share a common tokenization.
+In appendix \ref{app_subsec:CLIP_DiT}, we also experimented with CLIP text encoder, which came with a different text tokenizer, and a different encoding dimension $D$.

 \paragraph{Tokenization.} Captions are tokenized with a T5 tokenizer using a fixed maximum sequence length of $L=20$ tokens.
 For each caption $c$, we apply padding and truncation to obtain input IDs and attention masks: